dolthub/docs/packages/doltgres/content/reference/sql/version-control/merges.md

 If conflicts/constraint-violations were encountered, the current transaction will be left incomplete and you should resolve them using the instructions below.
-Once resolved, you will need to make a dolt commit.
+Once resolved, you will need to make a Dolt commit.

 # Conflicts